getgrav/grav-learn/pages/17/06.forms/02.forms/04.reference-form-actions/doc.md

             recaptcha_secret: ENTER_YOUR_CAPTCHA_SECRET_KEY
 [/codesh]

+> [!CAUTION]
-!!
-The `recaptcha_secret` is optional and will use the Form plugin's configuration values if you have provided them there.
+> The `recaptcha_secret` is optional and will use the Form plugin's configuration values if you have provided them there.

 ### User IP Address